ericmoritz/wsdemo/README.md

                       likely a client error as my WS client is a very bare bones version 13 client.

-Any reason other than this is an unexpected error and should be [reported](https://github.com/ericmoritz/wsdemo/issues) as an issue.
+Any reason other than these are an unexpected error and should be [reported](https://github.com/ericmoritz/wsdemo/issues) as an issue.
 If you see a `{error, Reason}` you should probably file a bug report as well unless you can determine it is a server issue.